 Directions: Quabbin programs meet at 9:45 a.m. in the country store at the Petersham common.
 (Please note: common we will carpool-caravan to one of the Quabbin gates.
 From Boston take Exit 17 (Rte.
 32) and go south 6 miles to the common.
-From other directions see a roadmap or send an e-mail with your home location and Registration: Use the linked registration blank only to register for "Quabbin Trails" programs described on this page..(For events on the Sponsored Programs page, refer directly to the sponsoring organization for details and
+From other directions see a roadmap or google maps.

+Registration: Use the linked registration blank only to register for "Quabbin Trails" programs described on this page..(For events on the Sponsored Programs page, refer directly to the sponsoring organization for details and

 If you wish to register after the deadline indicated in the program description above, please call or e- to ensure that the program has openings.